henryriveraCS/ChatClient/README.md

 # ChatClient
 This is a VERY messy attempt at hardcoding a makeshift chat client.
-It has a few... "features" but I'll work on it as I improve my regular expression understanding!
+It has a few... "features" but hopefully I'll work on it again eventually!

 In order to get this piece of art working you'll have to have a local PostgreSQL server running and have two tables running within it.
 One would have to be named "users" and the other "history".